ayltai/restore-closed-tabs-webextension/README.md

 ... and closed source services:
 * [CircleCI](https://circleci.com): Continuous integration and delivery
 * [SonarCloud](https://sonarcloud.io): Online service for code quality and security
-* Customizes the number of recently closed tabs to show